becodeorg/free2code/2.CSS/3.POSITIONING/2.position/exercise-1.md

 ### Before we start

-Before we start with these exercises, I want you to take a good look in the documentary.
-And search for the term `position`.
+Before we start with these exercises, I want you to take a good look in the documentation, and search for the term `position`.
 Take a good read to see what the difference are and what it exactly does.

 Please take your time with this!
 It is important to know the basics about this.